daktronics/cef-mixer/README.md

      * Not a big deal for CEF applications, since CEF does not use the Reflector concept in Chromium anyway.
  * Take the Chromium changes directly to the Chromium team
      * We can get the job done with the patching system built into CEF to apply Chromium changes, but rather the shared texture FBO probably makes more sense as a pull request on Chromium itself.
 Seems only reasonable applications that use Headless-mode in Chromium could also benefit from shared textures.
- * Detailed instructions on the changes required to Chromium and CEF for accelerated OSR can be found [here][changes].

 [demo1]: https://user-images.githubusercontent.com/2717038/36959722-2af057e8-2009-11e8-94a4-fd556f832001.png "Cefmixer Demo"
 [demo2]: https://user-images.githubusercontent.com/2717038/36979126-25625fcc-204c-11e8-841d-058d2f53ba91.png "No VSync"